camjackson/tdd-lecture-demos/README.md

 ## DEMO 2: Test-first (Divider)
   * Just delete the implementation and show all failing tests
   * Now just do whatever we can to make the tests pass
+  * Start with silly attempts, then concede that we need the actual implementation

 ## DEMO 3: TDD (Fizzbuzz)